marktrevorkingori/Klein-Safaris/README.md

 ---

-## 📄 License
+# 📄 License

-This project is intended for educational and portfolio purposes.
+This project is shared for educational and portfolio purposes.